 Housing Benefit caps and other welfare reforms

 Increasingly means tenants on low incomes and/or benefits are faced with some very stark choices: either negotiate a lower rent (very unlikely for the reasons stated above), pay the new rent shortfall yourself or move out of the borough altogether.
-Camden Council has said that around 2,000 claimants (about 40% of whom have children) will be affected by these changes, and an additional problem is the removal of Council Tax Benefit (CTB) for the poorest residents.
+Many people now find it virtually impossible to find a home in Camden if they are in receipt of benefits, even if they are also working.

 Impact on social cohesion